qubic/go-data-publisher/transactions-consumer/README.md

 # go-transactions-consumer

-Service for consuming qubic transaction messages from a message broker.
+Service for consuming qubic transaction messages from a kafka message broker.

 ## Build